ChetanXpro/gitscan/README.md

 This script is meant to be used on Unix-based systems and needs both Git and a standard shell.

-windows user can use git bash or wsl
+window users can use git bash or wsl

 ## How to Use